Jump to

 The atomic nuclei of the periodic table of elements are built by means of nuclear fusion that merges small atomic nuclei into larger nuclei

-In the Simple Universe model, the proton is a positron sandwiched between two 'neutral' particles (the 'neutral' particle is a particle that has equal amounts of positive and negative electric charge)
+The proton is a positron sandwiched between a pair of left and right 'neutral' particles (the 'neutral' particle is a particle that consists of both positive and negative electric charge)

 And the neutron is an electron embedded into the side of a proton

-an image of an example atomic nucleus in the Simple Universe model
+an image of an example atomic nucleus in this physics model

 Which is different to the spherical structure that is often used to depict an atomic nucleus